A Broward County man has been arrested on charges of conspiracy to produce child pornography.…

 Protecting Fort Lauderdale’s children is a job taken seriously by local police.
 However, officials at the state and federal levels also get involved in keeping area children safe — particularly from child sex abuse.
 Therefore, child pornography charges and other sex crimes against children are subject to extensive investigations and aggressive prosecution here in Florida.

 Local police are getting help with this effort from a couple of sources.
 According to federal sources, the number of tips coming from members of the community has increased by almost 1,000 percent over the last decade.
 Last year, these officials received over 400,000 tips about people who are abusing children.
-Furthermore, in 2006 a federal taskforce called Project Safe Childhood was launched by the Department of Justice.
+Furthermore, in 2006 a federal task force called Project Safe Childhood was launched by the Department of Justice.
 Project Safe Childhood has been responsible for working with local and state agencies to arrest and prosecute sex offenders.
-One Florida district holds the record for highest number of prosecutions in the country under this program.
+One Florida district holds the record for the highest number of prosecutions in the country under this program.

 With all these extensive efforts in Florida, citizens need to take precautions to protect their constitutional rights if they are accused of sex crimes.
-Particularly if a child is involved, those facing allegation of sexual abuse should have an aggressive criminal defense to challenge the police and prosecutors.
+Particularly if a child is involved, those facing allegations of sexual abuse should have an aggressive criminal defense to challenge the police and prosecutors.

 Orlando Sentinel, “Extreme child predators thrive online despite aggressive crackdowns,” Amy Pavuk, Oct.
 25, 2013